Thank U, Next: Grammy snubs and other interesting facts

 Could it be Taylor fatigue?

-Ariana Grande received nominations for best pop solo performance and best pop vocal album, but many felt she should have earn nods for album, song or record of the year.
+Ariana Grande received nominations for best pop solo performance and best pop vocal album, but many felt she should have earned nods for album, song or record of the year.

 Maroon 5 had one of the year's biggest hits with "Girls Like You," featuring Cardi B, but only earned a nod for best pop duo/group performance.